acalcutt/nheqminer-btg-vc2017/README.md

         nheqminer_x64_AVX.exe -d 0

-Example to mine with your own BTC address and worker1 on USA server:
+Example to mine with your own BTG address and worker1 on USA server:

-        nheqminer_x64_AVX.exe -l usa -u YOUR_BTC_ADDRESS_HERE.worker1
+        nheqminer_x64_AVX.exe -l usa -u YOUR_BTG_ADDRESS_HERE.worker1

-Example to mine with your own BTC address and worker1 on EU server, using 6 threads:
+Example to mine with your own BTG address and worker1 on EU server, using 6 threads:

-        nheqminer_x64_AVX.exe -l eu -u YOUR_BTC_ADDRESS_HERE.worker1 -t 6
+        nheqminer_x64_AVX.exe -l eu -u YOUR_BTG_ADDRESS_HERE.worker1 -t 6

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>